-Table 4-2 lists the failure scenarios in a replicated data cluster configuration, and describes the behavior of VCS and the agent in response to the failure.
+The following table lists the failure scenarios in a replicated data cluster configuration, and describes the behavior of VCS and the agent in response to the failure.

-Table 4-2 $Failure\ scenarios\ in\ a\ replicated\ data\ cluster\ configuration\ with\ VCS$ agent for EMC SRDF agent for Livic Stoli Failure Description and VCS response Application failure Application cannot start successfully on any hosts at the primary site.
-VCS response: ' Causes the service group at the primary site to fault.
-Does the following based on the AutoFailOver attribute for the faulted service group: ■ 1-VCS automatically brings the faulted service group online at the secondary site. ■ 2-You must bring the service group online at the secondary site.
-Agent response: ■ The agent write enables the devices at the secondary site.
+Failure scenarios in a replicated data cluster configuration with Table 4-2 VCS agent for EMC SRDF

+Failure VOC agent for Ewio of the railure Description and VCS response Application failure Application cannot start successfully on any hosts at the primary site.
+VCS response: Causes the service group at the primary site to fault.
+Does the following based on the AutoFailOver attribute for the faulted service group: UCS automatically brings the faulted service group online at the secondary site.
+2-You must bring the service group online at the secondary site.
+The agent write enables the devices at the secondary site.
 For dynamic RDF devices, the agent does the following if the value of the SwapRoles attribute of the SRDF resource is 1: Swaps the R1/R2 personality of each device in the device group or the consistency group.
 Restarts replication from R1 devices on the secondary site to the R2 devices at the primary site.
-See "Performing failback after a node failure or an application failure" on page 57.
+See "Performing failback after a node failure or an application failure" on page 53.
 Host failure All hosts at the primary site fail.
 VCS response: Causes the service group at the primary site to fault.
-Does the following based on the AutoFailOver attribute for the faulted service aroun: group: 1-VCS automatically brings the faulted service group online at the secondary site.
+Does the following based on the AutoFailOver attribute for the faulted service group: 1-VCS automatically brings the faulted service group online at the secondary site.
 2-You must bring the service group online at the secondary site.
-Agent response: ■ The agent write enables the devices at the secondary site.
-For dynamic RDF devices, the agent does the following if the value of the SwapRoles attribute of the SRDF resource is 1: Swaps the R1/R2 personality of each device in the device group or the consistency group.
+The agent write enables the devices at the secondary site.
+For dynamic RDF devices, if the value of the SwapRoles attribute of the SRDF resource is 1, the agent does the following: Swaps the R1/R2 personality of each device in the device group or the consistency group.
 Restarts replication from R1 devices on the secondary site to the R2 devices at the primary site.
-See "Performing failback after a node failure or an application failure" on page 57.
+See "Performing failback after a node failure or an application failure" on page 53.

-$Failure\ scenarios\ in\ a\ replicated\ data\ cluster\ configuration\ with\ VCS$ Table 4-2 agent for EMC SRDF (continued)
+Failure scenarios in a replicated data cluster configuration with Table 4-2 VCS agent for EMC SRDF (continued)

 Failure Description and VCS response Site failure All hosts and the storage at the primary site fail.
 A site failure renders the devices on the array at the secondary site in the PARTITIONED state.
 VCS response: Causes the service group at the primary site to fault. ■ Does the following based on the AutoFailOver attribute for the faulted service group: 1-VCS automatically brings the faulted service group online at the secondary site.
 2-You must bring the service group online at the secondary site.
-Agent response: The agent does the following based on the AutoTakeover attribute of the SRDF resource: ■ 1-If invalid tracks do not exist, the agent issues the symrdf failover command to make the SRDF devices write-enabled.
-0 - The agent faults the SRDF resource.
-See "Performing failback after a site failure" on page 58.
+Agent response: The agent does the following based on the AutoTakeover attribute of the SRDF resource: ■ 1-If invalid tracks do not exist, the agent issues the symrdf failover command to make the SRDF devices write-enabled. ■ 0-The agent faults the SRDF resource.
+See "Performing failback after a site failure" on page 54.

-$Failure\ scenarios\ in\ a\ replicated\ data\ cluster\ configuration\ with\ VCS$ Table 4-2 agent for EMC SRDF (continued)
+Failure scenarios in a replicated data cluster configuration with Table 4-2 VCS agent for EMC SRDF (continued)